ph04/calcr/README.md

 A simple calculator made in Rust.
 The calculator internally handles numbers as fractions, and it's able to handle constants and custom variables.
-The input is first tokenized with a lexer, and the token stream is then parsed and evaluated using postfix expression and evaluation.
+The input is first tokenized with a lexer, and the token stream is then parsed and evaluated using a postfix expression.

 ## What it can